kamilkub/java-spring-cloudstorage/README.md

 ## Steps to set-up the project
-- MongoDB up and running on 27017
+- MongoDB up and running on port 27017
 - Create database called 'cloudstorage' in your MongoDB
 - Folder on your home directory called '/cloudstorage/'